 This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Washington D.C.

-While America’s big cities can feel like capitals in themselves—Washington D.C. is the single real deal.
-It was here that in 1790, George Washington planned to make a capital city for the great nation.
+While America’s big cities can feel like capitals, Washington, D.C. is the real deal.
+It was here that, in 1790, George Washington planned to make a capital city for the great nation.
 From ceremonial spaces to endless museums and monuments, this capital is a melting core of culture & historical drama.

 If you’ve got a stopover, we’ll cover here what to do in Washington Reagan on a layover.
-Luckily for you: downtown is just 4 miles away (14 minutes by taxi)—giving you easy access to some of the world’s most iconic attractions and quintessentially American fare.
+Luckily, downtown is just 4 miles away (14 minutes by taxi)—giving you easy access to some of the world’s most iconic attractions and quintessentially American fare.

 Airport Overview

 If you only have a short layover, you are better off staying at the airport.
-There you will find free WiFi, a few lounges and lots of dining/shopping options.
-Sleep wise: airside closes at 11 PM but you can nap away at landside.
+You will find free WiFi, a few lounges and many dining/shopping options.
+Sleep wise: airside closes at 11 PM, but you can nap away at landside.
 For more airport information, check out our Washington Reagan Airport Guide.

 Washington D.C.
 Sightseeing Attractions